 - > Notify people in the immediate area - Lead students to the nearest stairwell and evacuate down.
 Never up. - Mobility impaired persons should be taken to the stairwell and left on the landing.
-Tell the floor captain immediately if there are any persons on landings or remaining in the bldg. - Proceed to the assembly area, insure all are accounted for. - Do not leave or re-enter until the floor captain provides notice.
+Tell the floor captain immediately if there are any persons on landings or remaining in the bldg.

+- Proceed to the assembly area, insure all are accounted for. - Do not leave or re-enter until the floor captain provides notice.

-Severe Weather Refuge
+Responding to Emergencies Severe Weather Refuge

-- Upon notification of severe weather immediately take yourself and your class to the protective areas designated on Emergency Maps. - If unsure where this is or there is not one designated go to the lowest innermost part of the building away from windows, doors, stairwells. - Do not return to the classroom until the all clear is received from the floor captain.
+- ➤ Upon notification of severe weather immediately take yourself and your class to the protective areas designated on Emergency Maps. - ➤ If unsure where this is or there is not one designated go to the lowest innermost part of the building away from windows, doors, stairwells. - ➤ Do not return to the classroom until the all clear is received from the floor captain.

-Safety Practices
+Responding to Emergencies Safety Practices

-- Inspect work area daily
+- > Inspect work area daily

-- Be an observer stay alert
+- ➤ Be an observer stay alert

-- > Hygiene, Hygiene, Hygiene
+- > Housekeeping, Housekeeping, Housekeeping

 - Best safety device Plan ahead

-- If you're not sure Ask someone!!
+- If you're not sure Ask someone!

 - Report Injuries/Incidents/Illnesses to lab supervisor

-- Report safety issues to the lab supervisor or OEHS
+- Report safety issues to the lab safety chairperson